Back

 Step 6.
 Develop an MVP

-MVP, or minimum viable product, helps startup owners test out the idea with real-world customers.
-Do not confuse it with a prototype or a mock-up: MVP is a completed and fully functioning solution.
-Essentially, it is the first version of your mobile application with a limited set of must-have features that are needed for the platform to provide planned services.
+MVP, or minimum viable product, helps startup owners test the idea out with real-world customers.
+Do not confuse it with a prototype or a mock-up — MVP is a completed and fully functioning solution.
+Essentially, it is the first version of your mobile application with a limited set of must-have features for the platform to provide planned services.

 Step 7.
 Test security and performance